 Units of Competency

-We're inviting registered training organisations, educational experts, subject matter experts, industry bodies, unions, employers, providers, employers, First Nations people and other relevant people to attend a consultation workshop for the Sterilisation Services Qualification review.
+We invited registered training organisations, educational experts, subject matter experts, industry bodies, unions, employers, providers, employers, First Nations people and other relevant people to attend a consultation workshop for the Sterilisation Services Qualification review.
+The workshops were to help us:

 - understand industry changes and the skills, knowledge, practice and requirements needed for Certificate III and Certificate IV in Sterilisation Services qualifications